Board Committees

 Committee members

-• Simon Stilwell, Member, Independent Non-Executive Chairman
+• Simon Stilwell, Member, Independent Non-Executive Chair (appointed 1 January 2024)

 Allocation of time

-• Review of Final Audit Findings Report for the year ended March 2022 and key accounting judgements – 40%
+• Review of Final Audit Findings Report for the year ended March 2024 and key accounting judgements - 30%

 • Review of risk management procedures and risk registers - 10%